react-native-tvos/react-native-tvos/README.md

 > _Note:_ The new TV template will only build apps for Apple TV and Android TV.
 Multiple platform targets are no longer supported in React Native app Podfiles.

-To create a new project:
+To create a new project for RNTV 0.76:

 ```sh
 #